Oslo will double its shared e-scooter fleet from 8,000 to 16,000 vehicles from 1st April 2025.

 Oslo has three ring roads that encircle the city.
 Within Ring 2, shared operators will be permitted to deploy 4,400 electric scooters which is the same as today.
 3,200 e-scooters will be allowed between Ring 2 and Ring 3 – 800 more than what’s currently permitted – and the remaining 8,400 e-scooters will be placed outside Ring 3.

-The legislation also means Oslo City Council can increase the total number of e-scooters to 18,000 if it wishes.
+With the new legislation, Oslo City Council will also be able to increase the total number of e-scooters to 18,000 if it wishes.

 What this means for Oslo’s operators